rgknp/AIDayLabs/lab04.4-collect_and_analyze_data_from_a_scoring_service/0_README.md

 This hands-on lab guides us through collecting Machine Learning scoring  data using [Azure Machine Learning Services](https://docs.microsoft.com/en-us/azure/machine-learning/preview/overview-what-is-azure-ml) with Workbench.

-In this workshop, we will:
+In this workshop, we will

 - Use the Azure Machine Learning Services collection module to view scoring data from API calls
 - Use Azure Storage to view the results

-***NOTE:*** There are several pre-requisites for this course, including an understanding and implementation of:
+***NOTE:*** There are several pre-requisites for this course, including an understanding and implementation of

 - Programming using an Agile methodology
 - Machine Learning and Data Science
 - Intermediate to Advancced Python programming
 - Microsoft Azure Storage concepts
 - Working with the Azure Portal

 There is a comprehensive Learning Path we can use to prepare for this course [located here](https://github.com/Azure/learnAnalytics-CreatingSolutionswiththeTeamDataScienceProcess-/blob/master/Instructions/Learning%20Path%20-%20Creating%20Solutions%20with%20the%20Team%20Data%20Science%20Process.md).